 - i) The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position.
 The cost model is utilized and the value of the exploration and evaluation assets is based on the expenditures incurred.
-At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest the carrying amount exceeds the recoverable amount. - ii) The recognition of deferred tax assets.
-The Company considers whether the realization of deferred tax assets is probable in determining whether or not to recognize these deferred tax assets. - iii) The recorded value of provision.
+At every reporting period, management assesses the potential impairment which involves assessing whether or not facts or circumstances exist that suggest the carrying amount exceeds the recoverable amount. - ii) The recorded value of provision.
 This amount represents a best estimate of the probable amount payable taking into account available evidence including past history of payments and uncertainty of outflow of future resources.